Teahouse-Studios/akari-bot/SECURITY.md

 We take the security of our project seriously.
 If you believe you have found a security vulnerability, please report it to us using one of the following methods:

-### 1. Instant Messaging (QQ)
+### 1. GitHub Private Vulnerability Reporting (Preferred)
-Alternatively, you may contact the developers directly via QQ **Private Message** for a more immediate discussion regarding the vulnerability.
+Please report vulnerabilities via the [Security tab](../../security/advisories/new) of this repository.
+This is the most secure way to notify us.

 ### 2. Email
 You can report vulnerabilities directly via email.
 You can find the maintainer's contact email address in the `pyproject.toml` file located in the root of this repository.

+### 3. Instant Messaging (QQ)
+Alternatively, you may contact the developers directly via QQ **Private Message** for a more immediate discussion regarding the vulnerability.
+Note that sensitive details should still ideally be sent via more secure channels.

+---

+Please include the following information in your report:

+- Description of the vulnerability
+- Steps to reproduce
+- Potential impact
+- Suggested fix (if any)

 ### What to Expect

 * **Acknowledgement:** You will receive an acknowledgement of your report within 24–72 hours.
 * **Disclosure:** We ask that you do not disclose the vulnerability publicly until we have had the opportunity to analyze and fix the issue.
 * **Updates:** We will keep you informed of our progress as we work to resolve the reported vulnerability.